CyrusOfEden/iterm-workspace/README.md

 }
 ```

-Running `iterm-workspace-start` with the configuration above results in the following setup, and it will run both `yarn start` and `yarn watch`.
+Running `start-iterm-workspace` with the configuration above results in the following setup, and it will run both `yarn start` and `yarn watch`.

 **Hint** Try to see the visual relationship between the commands array, as formatted, and the result below.